-ACHA LEKE – Director, Mckinsey & Company
+ACHA LEKE –

-He is a co-founder and member of the Board of the African Leadership Academy, a co-educational boarding school which aims to develop the next generation of African leaders.
+Acha is a co-founder and member of the Board of the African Leadership Academy, a co-educational boarding school that aims to develop the next generation of African leaders.
 He is also a co-founder of the African Leadership Network, an invitation-only network of young African leaders who aspire to bring prosperity to the Continent.
-He is a World Economic Forum (WEF) Young Global Leader, and has received numerous recognitions including Africa's Young Investment Professional of the year (Africa Investor, 2008); Top 40 men under 40 in South Africa (Destiny Man, 2010); Top 10 Youngest Power Men in Africa (Forbes, 2011); 50 Most Influential Africans (Africa Report, 2012); Top 20 next generation Francophone Africans (Forbes, 2013); Top 20 Rising Stars in Africa (Euromoney, 2014).
+He is a World Economic Forum (WEF) Young Global Leader Alumni (2008), and has received numerous recognitions including Africa's Young Investment Professional of the year (Africa Investor, 2008); Top 40 men under 40 in South Africa (Destiny Man, 2010); Top 10 Youngest Power Men in Africa (Forbes, 2011); 50 Most Influential Africans (Africa Report, 2012); 100 Most Influential Africans (New African, 2012, 2014, 2015, 2016); Top 20 next generation Francophone Africans (Forbes, 2013); Top 40 under 40 in Nigeria (Business Day, 2013); Top 20 Rising Stars in Africa (Euromoney, 2014).

 ANDREW ALLI - CEO, Africa Finance Corporation

 As Chief Executive Officer of Africa Finance Corporation, Andrew is responsible for the overall strategy and operations of the Corporation.
 The Executive Management under his leadership has undertaken over US$4.5 billion in investments across Africa, financing high impact projects like a West African submarine cable, a commercial wind farm in Cape Verde, a toll road in South Africa, a Greenfield power plant in Ghana and a flagship road infrastructure project in Cote d'Ivoire.